JuSKT/LO54_Project_WebService/README.md

 LO54_Project_WebService
 =======================

-This is an LO54 Project on WebService REST - JSON - JAX-RS
+This is an LO54 Project on WebService REST - JSON - JAX-RS including hibernate.

-To be continued later...
+UTBM A2013